-Examples of insects that employ this strategy include Saturniidae moths and moths from the silkworm family.
+Examples of insects that employ this strategy include moths from the silkworm family, such as Saturniidae moths.
 Their pupae are often found attached to branches of food plants during the winter.

 This is when the metabolic activity in flies is drastically reduced.
 In fact, it’s kept just high enough to keep the flies alive and nothing more.
 At this stage, all activity, growth, and development are suspended and won’t resume until winter is over.
 This is what explains the semi-dormant behavior of those annoying cluster flies we talked about earlier.

 So, now you know all the places flies go during the winter!